Interacting type-II semi-Dirac quasiparticles

 The number of fermionic species is taken to be $N=4$.
-The boundary between the two regions is visible in the plot of the polarization in Figure \ref{fig:polarization}.
+The boundary between the two regions is visible in the plot of the polarization in Fig. \ref{fig:polarization}.
 We are pleasantly surprised to find that it is possible to evaluate the polarization along the linear direction $\Pi(0,p_y)$ analytically (by making use of Feynman parametrization), as described in the SM.
 The analytical and numerical results for the coefficient $c_2$ and $p_y^{1/3}$ dependence are in precise agreement.

-The self-energy is then calculated as in Eq.~\eqref{se}, but instead using the dressed Coulomb potential $V_{RPA}({\bf p} ) = V({\bf p} )/(1-V({\bf p}) \Pi({\bf p}))$ and the variation in the renormalized density of states is summarized in Figure \ref{fig:dosRPA}.
+The self-energy is then calculated as in Eq.~\eqref{se}, but instead using the dressed Coulomb potential $V_{RPA}({\bf p} ) = V({\bf p} )/(1-V({\bf p}) \Pi({\bf p}))$, and the variation in the exponent of the renormalized density of states is summarized in Fig. \ref{fig:dosRPA}.
 While results are qualitatively similar to their HF counterparts, it is evident that introducing screening naturally inhibits the bare interaction effects, suppressing enhancement of the spectrum.
 The logarithmic corrections to all couplings that appear prominently within HF disappear quickly in RPA, as alpha increases, reflecting the lifting of the bare Coulomb interaction--generated infrared divergence.
 The RPA potential is highly anisotropic and exhibits fractional powers in both momentum directions, which dominate over the bare Coulomb potential and generally lead to generation of non-divergent terms with different symmetries, as outlined in the SM.
-Note that $\Delta,\,c$ are now functions of $\alpha$, and in fact decay with increasing interaction strength, partially neutralizing the growth of the crossover energy scale with $\alpha$.
+Note that $\Delta$ and $c$ are now functions of $\alpha$, and in fact decay with increasing interaction strength, partially neutralizing the growth of the crossover energy scale with $\alpha$.
 Details of the numerical self-energy fits are given in the SM.

-{\it Implications for Scaling of Physical Observables.
-Conclusions and Discussion---}The change of electronic dispersion has profound implications for the behavior of various characteristics at low temperatures/energies.
+{\it Conclusions and implications for observables---}The change of electronic dispersion has profound implications for the behavior of various characteristics at low temperatures/energies.
 As the density of states evolves between powers $\eta=1$ at the lowest energies and $\eta=1/3$ for higher energies (non-interacting quasiparticles), the specific heat evolves from $C_V(T) \sim T^2$ ($\eta=1$), to $C_V(T) \sim T^{4/3}$ ($\eta=1/3$).
 In general: $C_V(T) \sim T^{\eta+1}$.